kirilligum/blogcierge-history-adaptive-blogpost/README.md

 BlogCierge is an experimental blog platform that uses AI to personalize blog posts for each reader and provides a Git-based workflow for generating and managing supplemental content.

-## How It Works: A Dual Architecture
+## How It Works: Core Features

-This project uses two distinct architectures for its two primary features:
+This project uses distinct architectures for its primary features:

 1.  **Dynamic Content Personalization (Server-Side Rendering):** When a user visits a blog post with the `?personalize=true` query parameter, the page is rendered on-the-fly by a Cloudflare Worker.
 It fetches the user's interaction history from KV and uses an LLM to rewrite the post content to match the reader's knowledge level.
 This provides a tailored experience.

+2.  **AI Assistant (Retrieval-Augmented Generation):** The "Ask AI" feature uses a Retrieval-Augmented Generation (RAG) architecture to provide fast and contextually relevant answers.
+This system has two modes, selectable via a toggle in the assistant UI:
+    *   **RAG Mode (Default, Fast):** When a user asks a question, the system finds the most relevant snippets of text from across all blog posts and provides them to the Large Language Model (LLM) as context.
+This is highly efficient as it doesn't require the LLM to process entire articles.
+    *   **Full-Context Mode (Slow):** This mode provides the entire content of all blog posts to the LLM.
+It can be useful for broad, summary-style questions but is significantly slower.

+    **RAG Ingestion Process:**
+    To enable the fast RAG mode, the content must be indexed first.
+This is handled by a background process that can be triggered from the admin panel:
+    1.  **Trigger:** In the **Admin > Posts** panel, an admin clicks the "Re-build RAG Index" button.
+    2.  **Chunking:** The system fetches all blog posts and splits their content into smaller, overlapping text chunks.
+    3.  **Storage & Embedding:** Each chunk is stored in a D1 database.
+Simultaneously, an "embedding" (a vector representation of the text) is generated for each chunk using a Workers AI model.
+    4.  **Indexing:** The generated embeddings are stored in a Vectorize index, linking each vector back to its corresponding text chunk in the D1 database.
+    This ingestion process needs to be run whenever significant changes are made to the blog content to keep the search index up-to-date.

-2.  **Q&A Dataset Generation (Git-based Static Content):** The admin panel features a workflow to generate and manage Q&A datasets for blog posts.
+3.  **Q&A Dataset Generation (Git-based Static Content):** The admin panel features a workflow to generate and manage Q&A datasets for blog posts.
 This process is designed to result in fast, static content for all visitors.
     *   **Generate:** An admin clicks "Generate" to trigger a background job that creates a Q&A dataset and stores it temporarily in an R2 bucket.
     *   **Commit:** After authenticating with GitHub, the admin clicks "Commit to Site."
 This calls a secure API that copies the Q&A data from R2 and commits it as a new JSON file to the `/src/data/qa/` directory in your GitHub repository.
     *   **Deploy:** This commit to your `main` branch automatically triggers a new build and deployment on Cloudflare Pages.